Boulder Theater: History

-Boulder Theater opened in 1906 as the Curran Opera House.
-Later it included ballet, church festivals, orchestral concerts, and early silent films.
+Later, the theater presented ballet, church festivals, orchestral concerts and early silent films.
 There also were children's shows.

-In 1920, vice-presidential candidate Franklin Delano Roosevelt spoke at Boulder Theater.
+On October 7, 1920, vice-presidential candidate Franklin Delano Roosevelt spoke at Curran Theater.
+In 1929, the theater showed its first talkie Mother Knows Best.

 In 1936, the Curran became a movie theater, renamed the Boulder Theater.
 The architecture was art-deco, and was inspired by the Boulder courthouse quite near.